jonboiser/jest-hack-session/README.md

 ### Snapshot tests

 One test `HelloWorldSnap.spec.js` is designed as a snapshot test.
 Modify `HelloWorldSnap.vue` in way that changes how it would appear in the DOM and fix the failing test by editing its snapshot.

+You can fix the snapshot manually (recommended) or automatically in the CLI by pressing <key>u</key>.

 [Docs](https://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest)